eekkristo/slotify/README.md

 #18	TODO:: Implement a global $_POST check.
 By default we should always escape charset as we do not trust the end user.
 #19	TODO: Implement a check where we will authorize artists / label owners and administrators with different privileges
 ```

+## Contributing
+Feel free to contribute to this project to fix the issues or add more stuff.
+To contribute create your own branch and request a pull request.
+Some of the known issues/things that would be awesome if someone added/fixed
+1. Make Dockerfile and docker-compose.yml better ( They are not the best right now.
+They work but could be way better)
+2. Implement a listener to docker-compose.yml so that if you develop and save a change, it will automatically render new settings, e.g nodemon or something
+3. Change design to use bootstrap everywhere.
+More user-friendly
+4. Fix the bugs that I have listed

+## What, how and why ?
+This Dockerfile should be possible to run inside a cluster as well, e.g Kubernetes.
+When I have time I will make a deployment yaml as well so that you could deploy this inside a Kubernetes cluster as well.
+I don't know many projects and guides that show how to-do-it.
+Hopefully I will soon be able to create some manuals on the side of containerization.

 ## License
 [MIT](https://github.com/eekkristo/gublin/blob/main/LICENSE)